ramnes/context-color/README.md

                         The default excluded colors are: "0,7,15"

     --method <method>, -m <method>
-                        Choose which hash method to use. "sum" will tend to give adjacent colors for adjacent context outputs.
+                        Choose which hashing method to use. "sum" will tend to give adjacent colors for adjacent context outputs.
                         "md5sum" will give more randomization on colors.
                         The default method is: "sum"